15th October, 2025

 Before starting work, identify the location of electrical services, and make sure electrical work is only undertaken by a qualified and competent electrician.

 When you are working near electrical wiring or equipment, the electrical supply should be turned off.
-Again, a competent person will need to carry out any work to electrical systems to ensure that the circuit is no longer live and it is safe for work to proceed.
-Always assume electricity is live unless it is proved otherwise.
+Again, a competent person will need to carry out any work on electrical systems to ensure that the circuit is no longer live and it is safe for work to proceed.

-Electrical tools used on site should only be 110v to reduce the risk, with regular inspections and any faulty equipment or leads taken out of use for replacement or repair.
+Electrical tools used on site should only be 110V to reduce the risk, with regular inspections and any faulty equipment or leads taken out of use for replacement or repair.

 Need Help?
 Download the pre-completed electrical risk assessment template.

-The risk of a collapse is at its greatest during demolition works or when a building or structure is partially completed, such as incomplete access equipment i.e. scaffolding.
+The risk of a collapse is at its greatest during demolition works or when a building or structure is partially completed, such as incomplete access equipment, i.e. scaffolding.
 Structures can become unstable during modification, alteration and demolition.

 Any building demolition work, no matter how small, should be carefully planned by a competent person, in a logical sequence, with any necessary temporary supports put in place to ensure that an unplanned collapse of the structure does not happen.

 It's not just permanent structures that can collapse.
-Scaffold collapses are rare, but when they do happen they are almost always fatal.
+Scaffold collapses are rare, but when they do happen, they are almost always fatal.
 Make sure that scaffolding is erected by a competent team, inspected every 7 days or after any event that may affect its stability, such as extreme weather.

 Need Help?
 Download the pre-completed demolition method statement template.